ZigliLucien/ziglilucien.github.io/WeatherNotes/alert.md

 <p>
-   <h2>Flood Watch issued July 4 at 2:41AM CDT until July 5 at 1:00AM CDT by NWS Paducah KY</h2>
+   <h2>Flood Watch issued July 4 at 12:40PM CDT until July 5 at 1:00AM CDT by NWS Paducah KY</h2>
    <div style="font-size:120%">* WHAT...Flash flooding caused by excessive rainfall continues to be
       possible.

-      * WHERE...Portions of southwest Illinois and southeast Missouri.
+      * WHERE...Portions of southeast Missouri, southern Illinois, southwest Indiana, and northwest Kentucky.

       * WHEN...Through late tonight.